Last updated on January 21st, 2019

 Precious metals and alloys are often used to make jewelry.
 The bulk of Class 14 is composed of these components.

 Some examples include products such as gold, gold thread, ingot of precious metals, palladium, platinum, silver, and various alloys used to make jewelry and other fine goods.

 In addition to the metals used to make jewelry, jewelry itself is also included in Class 14.

 Some examples of jewelry included in this class are tie accessories, key rings and key chains, jewelry charms, bracelets, amulets, badges, rings, necklaces, earrings, medals, and pins.

 Precious and Semi-Precious Stones

 Just like metals and their alloys, precious stones are also in Trademark Class 14.
 Some examples include diamonds, pearls, amber, and other various precious and semi-precious stones.

 Horological and Chronometric Instruments

-- Charms not used in jewelry or for key rings (Cl.
-26)
+- Charms not used in jewelry or key rings (Class 26)